lambdacms/lambdacms/README.md

 then you can procede to log in.

+## Adding a LambdaCms extension to your base application

+LambdaCms' extension system is one of its core strengths: it allows a developer to extend the site in a with full type safety, ensuring a working and robust product.

+To illustrate installing an extension to your base application we look at `lambdacms-media`.
+Installing extensions boils down to mostly the same steps.

+See the `lambdacms-media`'s [README](https://github.com/lambdacms/lambdacms-media/blob/master/README.md)
+for installation instructions.
+It also explains how other LambdaCms extensions may incorporate media items managed by the `lambdacms-media` extension.

 # License

 All code in this repository is released under the MIT license, as specified